Like termites steadily eating away at the foundation of a home, high blood pressure damages our blood vessels slowly, without outward signs of damage.

 Finding a Primary Care Doctor is Easy

-When you're ready to find a primary care doctor, check out our physician finders to find one who best fits your needs:
+When you're ready to find a primary care doctor near you, check out our physician finder to find one who best fits your needs..

-Your primary care doctor will be connected to Florida Hospital's world-class network of care throughout Florida.
+Your primary care doctor will be connected to AdventHealth's world-class network of care throughout Florida.
 This will put your whole-person care - physical as well as emotional and spiritual - in the hands of a seamless team that puts your complete health first.